Date of Publishing: August 23, 2019

 These breaks must be offered to employees, with the laws surrounding meal breaks laid out in California Labor Code 512.
 However, Code 512 also specifies that employees and employers can mutually agree to a meal break waiver if:

-- The employee is working 12 hours or less and took the first meal break.
+• The employee is working 10-12 hours and took the first meal break.

 Note: in this circumstance, only one meal break may be waived, but the employee is still eligible for both